Mohamed-Eleraki/Python/samples/README.md

 ## 12. Avoid Deep Nesting
 -------------------------
-Limit the depth of nested structures to improve readability and maintainability. either use new line with indentation.
+Limit the depth of nested structures to improve readability and maintainability. either use a new line with indentation.